LaunchCodeEducation/data-analysis/src/chapters/cleaning-data/studio.rst

 The notebook poses questions for partners to discuss and answer about data cleaning.

-Code has been provided so that discussion can be the primary focus of the studio
+Code has been provided so that discussion can be the primary focus of the studio.

-Spaces for notes and answers to questions provided in the notebook
+Spaces for notes and answers to questions provided in the notebook.

 Submitting Your Work
 --------------------